14-Day Food Itinerary for the North Island

 Take a look at the 9 Things to Do in Tauranga for Foodies for more details on each experience.

 For more information on our top recommendations, take a look at the 10 Best Accommodations in Tauranga for Foodies.

 Travel time: 50 minutes

 With just under an hour’s drive to Rotorua, you have time to do anything you might have missed in Tauranga before making your way to New Zealand’s geothermal hotspot.
 Rotorua also has a strong Maori presence, making a hangi buffet experience an absolute must!
 Hangi is a Polynesian style of cooking where food is slow-cooked in an underground oven.
-Both Mitai Maori Village (more info on Viator and Tripadvisor) and Tamaki Maori Village (on Viator and Tripadvisor) serve hangi buffets in their evening tours.
+Both Mitai Maori Village (more info on Viator and Tripadvisor), Tamaki Maori Village (on Klook, Viator and Tripadvisor) and Te Puia (on KKday, Klook, Viator and Tripadvisor) serve hangi buffets in their evening tours.